m-wojnar/reinforced-lib/docs/source/getting_started.rst

     # Continue the training with new parameters
     # ...

-You can change as many parameters we want.
-The provided example is constrained only to the agent's parameters alteration, but you can modify the extension's parameters in the same way.
-You can even control the the logger's behaviour with the flag ``restore_loggers`` (more on loggers in the :ref:`Logging module <Logging module>` section).
+We can change as many parameters we want.
+The provided example is constrained only to the agent's parameter alteration, but you can modify the extension's parameters in the same way.
+You can even control the the logger's behaviour with the flag ``restore_loggers`` (more on loggers in the :ref:`Logging module <The logging module>` section).